-Ancestry: Even if you don't have an account on Ancestry, you can search under a guest account or a free trial.
+Ancestry: Even if you do not have an account on Ancestry, you can search under a guest account or a free trial.

-Here is a video about How To Research Your Family Tree for Free.
-Here is a 14 Day Free Trial at Ancestry, if you need one.
+Here is a video about How to Research Your Family Tree for Free on Ancestry.
+Here is a 14 Day Free Trial at Ancestry if you want one. (affiliate)

 Even with a free "guest" account (as opposed to a free trial) you can search the free database on Ancestry.com.
 You may find references to documents behind the paywall that you may not be able to access under a free account, but you'll want to make note of them during this process for future reference.
+In fact, all services have free options to explore.